dinaPutrimp/nat-choropleth-leaflet/README.md

 # nat-choropleth-leaflet
-Just like another choropleth map in google with different color
+Just like another choropleth map in google with different color.
+I dont use js framework.